 Kristina DeMuth is a Master of Public Health, Registered and Licensed Dietitian.
-She currently works full-time as the Social Media Director for NutritionFacts.org, a non-commercial, science-based public service.
+She works full-time as the Director of Nutrition and Social Media Strategy for NutritionFacts.org, a non-commercial, science-based public service.

 Kristina has been recognized by her peers as a “Dietitian Hero” for the volunteer work she has done in Haiti helping to revamp meals at an orphanage’s feeding center.
 She has also been the recipient of numerous scholastic awards and several research grants.
 She has been featured in Food and Nutrition Magazine, Twin Cities Veg Living, and Today’s Dietitian.
 She was a guest speaker at Twin Cities Veg Fest 2014, and has done several presentations on her work in Haiti.

-In her free time, Kristina enjoys figure skating, practicing yoga, taking pictures, being with her friends and family, and traveling the world.
-She has been to places, such as Uganda, Spain, India, Haiti, all 50 US states, Canada, and Mexico.
+In her free time, Kristina enjoys figure skating, yoga, gardening, hiking, photography, spending time with her friends and family, and traveling the world.
+She has traveled to Uganda, Spain, India, Haiti, Canada, Mexico, all 50 states in the United States.

-Specialties: recipe development; research and writing; food photography; social media; public health; disease prevention; vegan/ vegetarian; plant-based; eating disorders; poverty and malnutrition; children, adolescent and adult nutrition; global nutrition
+Specialties: recipe development; research and writing; food photography; social media; public health; chronic disease prevention; vegan/ vegetarian; plant-based